-You'll find most of the materials you need at a home center, except for the cardboard barrel, often used by movers.
-(You cut it in half lengthwise and use it to form the oven's curving top.)
-Look online under Barrels & Drums for a local source.
+You'll find most of the materials you need at a home center or building supply yard, except for the cardboard barrel, often used by movers.
+(You cut it in half lengthwise and use it to form the oven's curving top.).

 2. Cover with an identical layout of cap blocks.

 4. Cut the barrel in half lengthwise with a hacksaw.
 Center empty quart can on closed end of a half-barrel; trace and cut out circular shape.
 This hole will be the vent.

 5. Score and cut two firebricks in half with a circular saw (halves measure 4 1/2 inches square).

 6. Starting at back end of base, make three U-shaped layers of firebricks to support the half-barrel.
 Each layer is three bricks long and 2 1/2 bricks wide at back end.
 Position barrel on bricks.